Trade between the U.S. and China gets a lot of headlines, but did you know that our largest trading partner is actually Mexico?

 Also, make sure your paperwork is in order and you have a trusted customs broker to keep the border crossing as smooth as possible.

 Communication and coordination are generally more complex, so it’s essential to streamline touchpoints.
 In fact, lack of planning is one of the biggest cross-border mistakes we see shippers make.

-Weak links in cross-border supply chains can pop up, and communication and coordination are generally more complex.
+Weak links in cross-border supply chains can pop up, and communication and coordination are generally more complex when shipping internationally.

 Learn how Coyote helped this manufacturer get started with cross-border Mexico truckload shipping.